dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

 * In this mode we will never upload the plugins deployed from disk into Dataloop, so they won’t appear in your plugins list.
-However, the plugins will show as running in the agent details page.
+However, the plugins will show as running in the Dataloop (Outlyer) Agent details page.
 Also, the run button will only ever run plugins written in the browser.